Kennedy Space Center

 With so much to see and do, you can spend a day or more experiencing the multiple attractions and shows.
 Don’t miss the iconic Space Shuttle Atlantis® attraction where you can come nose to nose with the priceless spacecraft that successfully flew 33 missions and still bears the scorch marks and space dust of more than 126 million miles and 307 days in space.
 Launch into space aboard the Shuttle Launch Experience® ride.

 Settle down and immerse yourself in the mysteries of space during an awe inspiring 3D space film, shown on a five-and-a-half-story IMAX® screen.
 This is a terrific way to end your day, in air-conditioned comfort and dwarfed by images that will simply take your breath away!

 Heroes & Legends

 At Heroes & Legends, you can relive the thrills and dangers of America’s earliest space missions and embark on an awe-inspiring journey designed to spark thought about how humans define a hero.
 Experience the dawn of the space age with astronaut pioneers through a mix of 4D multisensory theater and actual artifacts including a Redstone rocket suspended overhead along with the Sigma 7 capsule and a uniquely close-up look at the Gemini 9 capsule.
 Learn which qualities define heroes before finding them among those inducted into the U.S. Astronaut Hall of Fame.

 Journey through time and space to the farthest reaches of the universe at “Eyes on the Universe: NASA’S Space Telescopes,” the newest and only 3D 4K resolution show at Kennedy Space Center Visitor Complex.
 During this live presentation, traverse back in time 13.4 billion years ago through the eyes of the Hubble Space Telescope and uncover what is yet to be seen with the next great observatory under development: NASA’s James Webb Telescope.

 Meet a veteran NASA astronaut at Astronaut Encounter, a live show featuring face to face question and answer sessions with real astronauts.
-You can also book Lunch With An Astronaut, which is just as fascinating and includes a great luncheon buffet and soft drinks.
+You can also chat with an Astronaut, which is just as fascinating and includes snacks and light refreshments .